 Fact 2: Salmon take four years to reach maturity, and they will travel hundreds of miles from open ocean to return to Alaska rivers such as the Kenai and the Kasilof to spawn.

-The 1890s was a boom time for settling in Alaska – the discovery of gold brought thousands of hopeful fortune-seekers to the Last Frontier.
+The 1890s was a boom time for settling in Alaska – the discovery of gold brought thousands of hopeful fortune-seekers to the Great Land.
 The Discovery Channel’s “Gold Rush” shows us that fortunes can still be won (or lost) on gold in Alaska.
 Adventurous risk-takers stake everything on the chance to find those happy nuggets, making huge investments in claims, equipment and personnel.
 Miners try both new and old methods to get the gold: Miner Tony Beets even got a 75-year-old gold dredge up and running for his operation.
 It’s a serious venture.
 If you want to see for yourself what mining for gold is like, there are plenty of ways to try it out while you’re visiting Alaska.

 Fact 3: The presence of quartz rock could be an indicator that gold is near.
 Gold veins can occur in quartz formations.